Húrin: Fictional history

+[Húrin] was shorter in stature than other men of his kin; in this he took after his mother's people, but in all else he was like Hador his grandfather, fair of face and golden-haired, strong in body and fiery of mood.
+But the fire in him burned steadily, and he had great endurance of will.
+Of all Men of the North he knew most of the counsels of the Noldor.

 Sketch map of Beleriand.
 Dor-lómin is at top left, Gondolin top centre, Doriath centre with the Forest of Brethil to its left and the river Sirion running southwards, centre.
 Angband is in the Thangorodrim mountains, top.

 Húrin is the elder son of Galdor of the House of Hador and Hareth of the Men of Haladin, who are Edain; his younger brother is Huor.
 They live with their uncle Haldir in Dor-lómin in Beleriand, and join a war party against the Orcs.
 The brothers are cut off from their company and chased by Orcs in the Vale of Sirion.
 The Vala Ulmo, Lord of Waters, causes a mist to arise from the river, and they escape.
 Two Eagles bring them to the hidden Elvish city of Gondolin.
 King Turgon welcomes them, remembering Ulmo's prophecy that the House of Hador will aid Gondolin in its time of need.
 Turgon's nephew Maeglin urges that they not be allowed to leave, but Turgon overrides him; swearing secrecy, they return to Dor-lómin.

 Morgoth's orcs attack Hithlum, killing Húrin's father; Húrin chases the Orcs away and becomes the Lord of his people.
 He marries Morwen, who bears him a son, Túrin, and a daughter, Nienor.
 Húrin rides his horse Arroch, 'Noble horse', to battle alongside his brother.
 In the midst of battle he meets Turgon again.
 Losing the battle, Húrin and Huor take a stand, allowing Turgon to escape.
 Huor is killed, but Húrin fights until he is buried under a mountain of Orcs and Trolls.
 Gothmog Lord of Balrogs brings him to Morgoth's fortress, Angband.
 Morgoth tries to force Húrin to reveal where Gondolin is.
 When Húrin refuses, Morgoth curses him along with his kin and puts him on a high mountain peak in chains, and lets him see and hear from the seat the evils that will befall his son and daughter, but not the good they will do.
 Húrin is embittered to learn that his children, both under a dragon-spell, marry each other, conceive a child, and commit suicide.